 Germanium and Silicon are the most widely used semiconductors and both belong to the 4 columns of the periodic table which means they have 4 electrons in their valence shell.
-They are having a single crystal structure each atom in a structure is connected other four atoms by a covalent bond, which means there will is no free electron in a crystal.
+They are having a single crystal structure each atom in a structure is connected other four atoms by a covalent bond, which means their will is no free electron in a crystal.
 But electrons can absorb external energy like light/heat to escape the bond and freely move.

 Difference between intrinsic and extrinsic semiconductors:

-The essential difference between intrinsic and extrinsic semiconductors is the number carriers. the number of carriers is improved by doping impurities.
+The essential difference between intrinsic and extrinsic semiconductors is the number of carriers. the number of carriers is improved by doping impurities.
 An intrinsic semiconductor has a low carrier count.

 Germanium and Silicon may have some impurities which can cause them loses their property and can conduct more current than expected.
-These semiconductors can be purified by the use of modern technology which is called Intrinsic Semiconductor.
+These semiconductors can be purified by the use of modern technology which is called Intrinsic Semiconductors.
 The intrinsic semiconductor has very few free current carriers at room temperature.
 As the temperature increase, electrons gain energy and become free electrons, and ultimately resistance of the material decreases which is a negative temperature coefficient.

 The electrical characteristics of an intrinsic semiconductor are not that beneficial.
 The characteristics can be changed by introducing some impurities in the intrinsic semiconductor like pentavalent and trivalent elements, then those material is called extrinsic semiconductor material.
 The operation of introducing impurities is called the doping process.

-By doping pentavalent element (Antimony), which has 5 electrons in the valence shell, four electrons of the shell make a covalent bond with four Silicon/Germanium atoms.
-The one-electron remains un-bonded which is loosely connected to its parent atom can move freely.
+By doping a pentavalent element (Antimony), which has 5 electrons in the valence shell, four electrons of the shell make a covalent bond with four Silicon/Germanium atoms.
+The one-electron remains un-bonded which is loosely connected to its parent atom and can move freely.
 The pentavalent element is called a donor.
 A new type of material is achieved through the process and is called N-Type Material.